ttm/dissertacao/article/acm/notes.md

 - make a disclaimer in the introduction or the fourth chapter that there are many theoretical framework for music and that most often there is not a single way to express or characterize musical structures.
 Therefore, the article contains many adjectives such as "often" "commonly" "frequently" and they might be even more numerous if we wanted to be very precise.
 - see if bibliography is ok.
-- decide on lambda or delta for inter-sample duration
+- decide on lambda or delta for inter-sample duration.
 - Use mass (music and audio in sample sequences) acronym instead of massa.
+- enhance the conclusions section (maybe remove information that might be considered spurious).

 ###### Code (and musical pieces)
 - review the code from each section, for the figures, aux and that render music.
 Make an additional EP routine.